 Overview

-GNSS position data is used anonymously to improve operation accuracy of the Radar API service.
+- Device location data obtained from the GNSS receiver.
+GNSS position data is used in anonymized form to improve the accuracy of Radar API.

 The following factors impact positioning accuracy: